Octavius-Dante/Tetra-Proxima/CAPM-DAY-3/Readme.md

 </br>
 </br>

-Will use the commons.cds file from previous day to being our development
+Will use the commons.cds file from previous day to begin our development
 </br>

 ```cds